Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

 ---

 ### **Session Regulation Exemptions**
-During active sessions, participants may use administrative commands on the inmate team under the following conditions:
+During active sessions, session administration may use administrative commands on the inmate team under the following conditions:
 * Commands are executed within the session room.
 * Commands are used to warp individuals back to the sessions room as necessary.